aptos-labs/aptos-core/developer-docs-site/docs/concepts/state-sync.md

 ## State sync architecture

-State sync is broken down into 4 sub-components, each with a specific purpose:
+The state synchronization component is comprised of four sub-components, each with a specific purpose:

 1. **Driver**: The driver “drives” the synchronization progress of the node.
-It is responsible for verifying all data that it receives from peers.
+It is responsible for verifying all data that the node receives from peers.
 Data is forwarded from peers via the data streaming service.
 After data verification, the driver persists the data to storage.
 2. **Data Streaming Service**: The streaming service creates data streams for